Majestic-Joker/4883-PT-Beaty/Assignments/P11080/README.md

     - [Bipartite Graph](https://www.geeksforgeeks.org/bipartite-graph/) explains what a bipartite graph is and basic steps to figure out if a graph is bipartite.
 While is does provide code, I am attempting to not use it and just implement the basic steps using what I know.
+    - [For Each](https://www.geeksforgeeks.org/g-fact-40-foreach-in-c-and-java/) looked up the syntax to use a foreach loop in C++